 - In the list of results, you will find information about the amount of Open Access Publication Charges (APCs) as well as the respective funding options, for instance via transformation contracts or publication funds of your institution.

 - The individual journal hits can be displayed in full length.
-You will then get more detailed information about the respective journal, organized under the four tabs “Journal Overview”, “Journal Details”, “APCs” and “Journal Metrics”.
-Here you will find, among other things, information about its Open Access policy, licenses used, persistent identifiers used, the review process, the estimated duration of the publication process, and the placement in the various rankings.
+You will then get more detailed information about the respective journal, organised under the four tabs “Journal Overview”, “Journal Details”, “APCs” and “Journal Metrics”.
+Here you will find, among other things, information about its Open Access policy, licences used, persistent identifiers used, the review process, the estimated duration of the publication process, and the placement in the various rankings.

 Get support at your own institution

 If you select the other tabs at the top next to the “Journals” tab of the results list, you will see background information about your institution.
 Under “Open Access at your institution” and “Transformation contracts at your institution” you will find, among other things, your institution’s Open Access policy, publication funds, and publication services, as well as an overview of the Open Access transformation contracts in which your institution is involved.

 Even though all the information contained in oa.finder is regularly checked and updated, it is advisable to double-check for yourself before submitting, just to be on the safe side, that the journal details and funding options that are crucial to you are accurate.
 As far as the payment of publication fees is concerned, it is recommended that you check the Open Access website of your library or the research funding department at your institution and consult the contact persons there.

 By the way: The team behind the oa.finder offers training appointments for researchers, and individual consultation appointments can also be arranged individually or in groups, by phone or online.
 Names and contact details of the contact persons can be found directly on the home page of the tool.